Price Is What You Pay, Value Is What You Get

 Over the past twenty years, investors have been taught important and costly lessons about the difference between price and value.
 Because investors tend to forget history lessons in the middle of strong bull markets, we want to set aside a moment to reflect.

 - During the housing bubble, home buyers assumed, wrongly, that strongly rising prices reflected strongly rising values.
 Home prices surged even though household income and rent prices remained flat.
-Home price increases were driven by animal spirits, loosening lending standards, and the willful blindness of policymakers and bankers alike.
+Home price increases were driven by animal spirits, loosening lending standards, and the willful blindness of policymakers and bankers.
 During the subsequent housing bust, the price/median income and price/rent ratios both came back down to earth as housing prices declined.

 The banking system, saddled with toxic mortgages, was bailed out at the cost of trillions of dollars of taxpayer money.
 Many homeowners were not as lucky.
 Certain families that overpaid for their houses with large mortgages lost their homes.
 Today, nearly ten years after the housing bubble collapsed, more than 10% of homeowners in our home town of Chicago are still trapped in underwater mortgages.
 For many homeowners, overpaying for their primary homes destroyed their long-term financial plans.